Internships with Peace and Justice Studies

 more about citizen advocacy and social movement organizing.
 If you are

-not currently enrolled in PJS but are still interested in the internship
+not currently enrolled in PJS but are still interested in the

 and seminar, please contact Dale Bryan for approval at